Frequently Asked Questions

 - Only sharpen by hand and whetstones.

-- You knife ideally needs to be sharpened regularly by a well trained person.
+- You knife needs to be sharpened by a well trained person. have your knives sharpened when you feel they need to.

 It is standard for Artisan Knives to send via NZ Post Courier.
-The insurance cover is up to $1500NZD.
+The insurance cover is up to $2000NZD.
 Parcel delivery targets are 1-4 working days.

 Maintenance with a ceramic rod and a strop is recommended